wp-staging/wp-staging/readme.txt

 * Enh: Move Backend/public/img to assets/img #719
 * Enh: Unify Single and Multisite Classes #713
 * Enh: Keep other staging behavior when the staging site is cloneable #722
+* Enh: Refactor search and replace jobs to use memory and time-consumption aware trait #702
 * Fix: Lost password link generation in staging sites #697
 * Fix: Fix cloning on multisite for PHP 5 #725
 * Fix: Skip symlink scanning during directory scan #736